QData/TextAttack/docs/quickstart/command_line_usage.md

 it's a whodunit how the movie could be released in this condition .,0
 ```

-The 'eda' uses a combination of word swaps, insertions, and substitutions to generate new examples.
+The 'eda' augmentation uses a combination of word swaps, insertions, and substitutions to generate new examples.

 ## Adversarial Attacks with `textattack attack`